Mullp/minefort/README.md

 ### Simple example to get all of your servers

-Create and authenticate a client, and get all of your servers
+Create and authenticate a client, and get all of your servers.

 ```js
 const { Client } = require("minefort");